Best Berlin Souvenir Ideas for Travellers

 📍Alexanderplatz, 2 | 💻 Berlin souvenirs online shop

-Hidden gem alert: if you prefer hard candy you’ve got to visit this candy specialty shop called Bonbonmacherei where you can see it being made on-site.
+Hidden gem alert: if you prefer hard candy, you’ve got to visit this homemade candy shop called Bonbonmacherei, where you can see it being made on-site.

 6. Lebkuchen Hearts